-Five Strategies That Helped Me Become A BCBA (Board Certified Behavior Analyst)
+Five Strategies that Helped Me Become a BCBA

-I found several strategies that helped me get back into study mode and that helped me face my fear of this Big Exam.
+I found several strategies that helped me get back into study mode and helped me face my exam fear.
 Below are a list of 5 different strategies that helped me become a Board Certified Behavior Analyst.